BeckhamDev/BeckhamDev/README.md

   https://www.linkedin.com/in/guilherme-moraes-772332213/
 - 🐱‍💻 I'm a FullStack Developer.

-- 💻 Backend Technologies : PHP, Laravel, TypeScript and a few of Python.
+- 💻 Backend Technologies : PHP, Laravel and a few of Python.

 - 🎨 Frontend Technologies : Vue.js, Bootstrap and a few of React.